 RECOGNITION OF THE CUSTOMER'S EXPECTATION OF PRIVACY

 We recognize our customers' expectation that information provided to us by our customers or obtained by us about our customers will be safeguarded by us.
 This Policy is intended to describe how we collect, maintain, disclose and dispose of customer information, and how you can choose how information about you is used by us.
-This Policy may be amended from time to time in our discretion.
+This Policy may be amended from time to time at our discretion.
 If you have any questions, comments or complaints about the privacy of information about you, please contact us at the State Bank of Chilton, 26 E. Main St., Chilton, WI 53014.
 Phone (920)849-9371.

 When you contact us about our products and services, you may be asked to provide us with information about yourself and other relevant persons.
 This information is useful (and allowed by law) to administer our accounts and provide products, services and other opportunities to you.
 You may provide information directly, for example in a loan application, when opening a deposit or investment account or by completing information requests.